hasura/graphql-engine/ref/custom-microservices/creating-git-push-microservices.rst

 -------------------

-The best way to get a base setup ready, is to grab the relevant base template directory from `git-push-templates <https://github.com/hasura/git-push-templates>`_
+The best way to get a base setup ready, is to grab the relevant base template directory from `quickstart-docker-git <https://github.com/hasura/quickstart-docker-git>`_

 This is what your directory structure should look like::